-- The design and management of play and open spaces must: - Preserve remanent vegetation, maintain and enhance where possible. - Consider the selection of planting species to have appropriate environmental tolerance to ensure survival rates and provide positive impacts under climate change and extreme weather events. - Consider materials for furniture and fixtures in response to weather, uses and longevity and sustainability. - Feature low maintenance materials, fixtures and furniture. - Feature play equipment that supports whole of life, and is durable and easily replaced when it comes to the expiration for renewal. - The play space design responds to Council's sustainability policies and climate change action plans.
+The design and management of play and open spaces must:

+- Preserve remnant vegetation, maintaining and enhancing it where possible. - Select plant species with appropriate environmental tolerance to ensure survival and provide positive impacts under climate change and extreme weather events. - Choose materials for furniture and fixtures that are durable, weather-resistant, and sustainable. - Utilise low-maintenance materials, fixtures, and furniture. - Include play equipment that is durable, supports whole-of-life use, and is easily replaceable when renewal is needed. - Ensure that play space design aligns with Council's sustainability policies and climate change action plans.